TinyTapeout/tt-micropython-firmware/README.md

 Values that may be set are
  * clock_frequency: Frequency, in Hz, to auto-clock on project clock pin (ignored if in ASIC_MANUAL_INPUTS)
+ * rp_clock_frequency: system clock frequency -- useful if you need precision for your project clock PWM
  * input_byte: value to set for inputs on startup (ignored if in ASIC_MANUAL_INPUTS)
  * bidir_direction: bits set to 1 are driven by RP2040
  * bidir_byte: actual value to set (only applies to outputs)
  * mode: tt mode to set for this project

 Project auto-clocking is stopped by default when a project is loaded.
-If the clock_frequency is set, then it will be setup accordingly.
+If the clock_frequency is set, then it will be setup accordingly (*after* the rp_clock_frequency has been configured if that's present).

 Bi-directional pins (uio*) are reset to inputs when enabling another project.